LegallyNotBlonde/Fire-Analysis/README.md

 This project, while independent and exploratory, offers valuable insights:
     <p> * **County-Level Risk Assessment:** Access localized fire statistics and risk assessments here.
 You can check information about your county (slide 8 of our presentation).
     <p> * **Economic Impact:** In **2017**, California's fires cost over **$12 billion**.
 From **2008-2022, total damages exceeded $24 billion**, excluding human and environmental costs, and costs of containing fires.
-    <p> * Yearly Statistics please look at th the highlights above and check our presentation for more information.
+    <p> * Yearly Statistics please look at the highlights above and check our presentation or html page for more information.
     <p> * **Policy Implications:** Advocate for stronger preventative measures at local and state levels.
 While costly, these measures could be more cost-effective than facing devastating wildfire damages.
     <p> * **Real Estate Considerations:** When buying property in California, consider fire risks alongside other factors like earthquakes, as they significantly impact insurance costs.
 ___